Crop To Template

 Active image — processes the image that is currently open and the top-most window if multiple images are open.
 When this option is selected, the section Output is disabled.
 It is for the user to perform additional transformations if needed and Save As the cropped version of the image in the desired format.
 A revised file name should be used to preserve the original un-cropped version of the image.
 If there is only a single image open, it can only be the template, so this option is disabled and processing a folder is selected instead.

 Folder — processes a folder of images.
-Click the button Folder to select the desired input folder.
+Click the Folder button to select the desired input folder.
 If the option Include subfolders is enabled, all folders within the selected folder are also processed, and the same subfolder structure is created in the output folder.
 Each image file found is cropped to fit into the template document, and the image is saved in the format selected in the section Output.

 Section 2: Options